5 reasons to love tomatillos

-I'm growing a small garden in my yard and after some success last summer I decided to get adventurous this year: I added a
+I'm growing a small garden in my yard and after some success last summer I decided to get adventurous this year: I added a tomatillo plant.

-sauces and more, I was easily inspired to plant a seedling in my garden.
+Tomatillos are tart, plum-size green fruits that look like small, husk-covered green tomatoes.
+They can be used raw but cooking enhances their flavor and softens their tough outer skin.
+Since I love them in fresh summer recipes for salsa, guacamole, sauces and more, I was easily inspired to plant a seedling in my garden.
 Not sure if tomatillos are for you?
 Here are 5 reasons to love tomatillos:

 1. Their flavor is irresistible, with hints of lemon, green apple and herbs.

 2. They're low-maintenance and can even be grown in a big pot.
 All they need is plenty of water and sun.

 3. It's easy to spot a ripe one: its husk will be broken.
 The fruit grows faster than the papery husk and rips through as it reaches full size.

 4. Vitamin C, vitamin K, potassium and fiber.

 5. They're fit for a king…er, a President.
 The Obamas are growing tomatillos in the White House Garden.